AndroidSpring2023FinalProject/RecipeApp/README.md

 Category:Wellness website
 Mobile: yes
 Story: Already created recipes from already available items.
 Market: The health nut.
 The designated home cooker.
-College students
+College students.
 Habit: When there is a new recipe created there is a red notification bar.
 Scope: Everyone interested in being healthy, cutting time off from thinking of what to make.